s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 The system has proven itself perfect for publishing small- and medium-size articles and blog posts, especially for its ability to flexibly transclude content from any source.
-This includes diagrams (such as in this thesis), videos (as in the documentation in the appendix), but also less conventional media such as interactive diagrams <mmm-link path="../references/aspect-ratios"></mmm-link> or twitter postings.
+This includes diagrams (such as in this thesis), videos (as in the documentation in the appendix), but also less conventional media such as interactive diagrams<mmm-embed path="../references/aspect-ratios" wrap="sidenote"></mmm-embed> or twitter postings.

 On the other hand, the development of the technical framework for this very thesis has posed greater challenges.
 In particular, the implementation of the reference and sidenote systems are brittle and uninspiring.